NREL/SOEP-QSS/README.md

 * i: LIQSS solvers using interpolation for derivatives at trajectories starting within the +/- Q tolerance band in place of more expensive directional derivatives
 * r: Relaxation solvers for models with high derivative sensitivity that can cause traditional QSS solver inefficient "yo-yoing" behavior with very small time steps
   * Inflection point steps are enabled with the relaxation solvers
+* Solver variations that do continuous trajectory broadcasting are enabled by defining `QSS_PROPAGATE_CONTINUOUS` in the compiler options.

 The current solvers, grouped by order, are shown below.